 For the purpose of this subsection (a), the term "public official" means

 the Governor, Lieutenant Governor, Attorney General, Secretary of State,

 State Comptroller, State Treasurer, member of the General Assembly, member of the United States Congress, Judge of the United States as defined in 28 U.S.C.
 451, Justice of the United States as defined in 28 U.S.C.
 451, United States Magistrate Judge as defined in 28 U.S.C.
 639, Bankruptcy Judge appointed under 28 U.S.C.
 152, or Supreme, Appellate, Circuit, or Associate Judge of the State of Illinois.
 The

 term shall also include the spouse, child or children of a public official.

 (b) The Department of Human Services (acting as successor to the

 Department of Mental Health and Developmental Disabilities) and all

 public or private hospitals and mental health facilities are required, as hereafter described in this subsection,

-to furnish the Department of State Police only such information as may
+to furnish the Illinois State Police only such information as may

 be required for the sole purpose of determining whether an individual who